sjp38/lazybox/README.md

 frieds) is moved to `parallel_runs`.
 All users should update their setups to use the tools under the new directory.

+As of 2025-11-16, files in `scripts/gen_report/` and `scripts/report/` are
+copied into `format_data/`.
+All users should update their setups to use the copied files.
+Files under `scripts/gen_report/` and `scripts/report/` may be removed soon.

 Version Compatibility
 =====================